CONSTITUTION AND COMPETITION RULES

 c) All Clubs that have been members of the League shall send a representative to the AGM.
 Failure to comply will entail a fine of £10.00.

 d) A Special General Meeting may be convened by the EXECUTIVE COMMITTEE or at the request of a minimum of one third of Clubs that are members of the League.
-At least 4 weeks notice of a Special General Meeting must be given to all concerned
+At least 4-week notice of a Special General Meeting must be given to all concerned

 e) Every decision of any AGM or Special General Meetings shall be final, conclusive and binding on all Clubs that are members of the League.